-Big Dipper to Polaris and Little Dipper | EarthSky.org
+Use the Big Dipper to find the Little Dipper | EarthSky.org

 So you say you can find the Big Dipper, but not the Little Dipper?
 This post is for you.
 Here’s the view northward on April evenings.
 At present the Big Dipper is high in the north during the evening hours.
 Notice the two outer stars in the bowl of the Big Dipper.
 These two stars – called Duhbe and Merak – always point to Polaris, the North Star.
 Find Polaris, and you can find the Little Dipper.

-Polaris is special because it always stays in the same spot in the northern sky.
+Polaris is special because Earth’s northern axis nearly points to its location in the sky.
 It’s the star around which the entire northern sky appears to turn.
-That’s because Polaris is located more or less above the northern axis of the Earth, and the wheeling of the stars across the dome of night is really due to Earth’s turning, after all.

 Polaris is also fun to locate for another reason.
 It’s part of a famous – though elusive – star pattern, known as the Little Dipper.